 Get inspiration elsewhere

-If you really don’t know where to start with choosing a colour for your bathroom, take a look around the rest of the house.
-If you’ve got a room with a bold accent colour, you might want to use that to influence your bathroom’s colour scheme.
+If you really don’t know where to start with choosing a colour for your bathroom, take a look around the rest of your home.
+If you’ve got a room with a bold accent colour, you might want to use that to influence your bathroom colour scheme.

 For a superb choice of bathroom colours, why not check our fabulous range of kitchen and bathroom paint?